VocabHunter/vocabhunter.github.io/about.md

 description: About VocabHunter, acknowledgements and thanks
 ---

 VocabHunter is a system to help learners of foreign languages.
+See the [download](/download) page for details on how to dowload and run the program.

+[Adam Carroll](https://github.com/AdamCarroll/) is the principal author of VocabHunter.

+# Technical Information

+For an introduction to some of the technologies being used, take a look at: [VocabHunter – A tool for learners of foreign languages](https://techblog.king.com/vocabhunter-a-tool-for-learners-of-foreign-languages/).

 The system is Open Source Software, published under the [Apache Licence, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-See the [download](/download) page for details on how to dowload and run the system.

-[Adam Carroll](https://github.com/AdamCarroll/) is the principal author of VocabHunter.
+You can find the source code on GitHub [here](https://github.com/VocabHunter/VocabHunter).

 # Acknowledgements and Thanks